Healthy and filling, these Instant Pot Mini Salsa Quinoa Bowls make an easy vegetarian dinner for two. Perfect for busy weeknights!

 The small-batch recipe is light on prep and combines basic ingredients (like salsa, quinoa, and black beans) into satisfying healthy bowls of deliciousness.

-Loaded up with your favorite burrito or taco toppings (I recommend red cabbage, pepper jack cheese, guacamole, and fresh limes) they make a delicious dinner for two.
+Loaded up with your favorite burrito or taco toppings (we like red cabbage, pepper jack cheese, guacamole, and fresh limes) they make a delicious dinner for two.
 And if you’re cooking for one, the leftovers reheat well for lunch the next day!

 Quinoa Salsa Bowl Tips